Lagos

-However, the state capital was later moved to Ikeja in 1976, and the federal capital moved to Abuja in 1991.
-Even though Lagos is still widely referred to as a city, the present-day Lagos, also known as "Metropolitan Lagos", and officially as "Lagos Metropolitan Area" is an urban agglomeration or conurbation, consisting of 16 LGAs including Ikeja, the state capital of Lagos State.
-This conurbation makes up 37% of Lagos State total land area, but houses about 85% of the state's total population.
+However, in 1976, the state capital was later moved to Ikeja, and, in 1991, the federal capital was moved to Abuja.
+Even though Lagos is still widely referred to as a city, the present-day Lagos, also known as "Metropolitan Lagos", and officially as "Lagos Metropolitan Area" is an urban agglomeration or conurbation, consisting of 16 LGAs, including Ikeja, the state capital of Lagos State.
+While this conurbation encompasses 37% of Lagos State's total land area, it accommodates approximately 85% of the state's total population.

-The exact population of Metropolitan Lagos is disputed.
-In the 2006 federal census data, the conurbation had a population of about 8 million people.
+The population of Metropolitan Lagos is disputed.
+In the 2006 federal census data, the conurbation had a population of about 9 million people.
 However, the figure was disputed by the Lagos State Government, which later released its own population data, putting the population of Lagos Metropolitan Area at approximately 16 million.
 Daily, the Lagos area is growing by some 3,000 people or around 1.1 million annually, so the true population figure of the greater Lagos area in 2022 is roughly 28 million (up from some 23.5 million in 2018).
 Lagos may therefore have overtaken Kinshasa as Africa's most populous city.
-As of 2015, unofficial figures put the population of "Greater Metropolitan Lagos", which includes Lagos and its surrounding metro area, extending as far as into Ogun State, at approximately 21 million.
+The Lagos conurbation is part of an emerging transnational megalopolis on the coast of West Africa that includes areas in five sovereign states, the Abidjan–Lagos Corridor.

+The University of Lagos is one of the first-generation universities of Nigeria.
+The business district of Lagos is home to Tinubu Square, named after the aristocrat and slave trader Efunroye Tinubu.
+Lagos contains Murtala Muhammed International Airport, named after Murtala Muhammad, one of the former Nigerian presidents; the airport is one of the busiest African airports.
+Lagos National Stadium has hosted various international sports events, such as the 1980 African Cup of Nations.

+Etymology

+Lagos is derived from the Portuguese word for "lakes".
+The pronunciation /ˈleɪɡɒs/ (LAY-goss) is typically standard in British and Nigerian English.
+Due to the United States' much higher amount of placenames originating in Spanish - which is closely related to Portuguese - relative to Britain, speakers of American English often use the pronunciation /ˈlɑːgoʊs/ (LAH-gohss), which is more similar to the original Portuguese pronunciation.
+The native Yoruba name Èkó is also used by Yoruba people.
+Lagos was most likely named after Lagos, Portugal, as it was the main centre of Portuguese maritime expeditions down the African coast in the 15th century.